pascal-fb-martin/houseclock/README.md

 When no GPS device is available, the software acts as a NTP broadcast client, listening to NTP broadcast messages.
 In this mode it will select a specific server as time source and stick to this server as long as it operates.
 If the current time source disappears, the client will switch to another available time source.

+In client mode, and while synchronized to a NTP broadcast server, the software acts as a NTP unicast server, stratum level set to the broadcast server's level plus one (i.e. stratum 2 is the broadcast server is stratum 1).

 # Installation

 * Clone this GitHub repository.